Best Places to Go Running3 min read

 Trentino Alto Adige, Italy

 There are a number of dirt trails from which to choose in the Italian Dolomites (the Italian side of the Alps).
 But you can’t go wrong with any of them, as they all offer amazing views of the mountains.
-And you don’t have to worry about over-heating here either.
+The weather is always cool, so you won’t have to worry about over-heating.

 With its blue-capped, white houses and buildings nestled on the cliffs along the Aegean Sea, Santorini is one of the most iconic and picturesque Greek islands.
 It also happens to be a fantastic setting for a nice, long run.
 Take the six-mile path that connects the cities of Fira and Oia, where you’ll have incredible views and opportunities to meet the locals.

 Considered one of the best places to run in an urban Asian city, the MacRitchie Reservoir Loop provides a woodsy getaway from the bustling streets of Singapore.

 To create the best experience for travelers (and locals, too), the running and walking trails in Berlin were specifically designed to highlight the city’s landmark sites.
 What better way to explore a new destination than with a leisurely jog?

 There are a number of trails and parks that are perfect for running in Melbourne, so you can choose a different one each day and see a different piece of the city.
 There are also a ton of races held throughout the year, so be sure to look them up before your visit!